 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Can I get car insurance premium forgiveness during the coronavirus outbreak?

 Extending your due date or lowering your premium may help during financial hardship.

-Car insurance companies are opening the door for customers who need financial help, although most aren’t waiving or suspending premiums.
-Most companies also offer a grace period to notify you before canceling your policy.
+Car insurance companies are opening the door for customers who need financial help, including extending due dates and working out special payment plans.
+Companies also offer a grace period to notify you before canceling your policy, and that period was extended in many states due to the coronavirus.
 If you think you’re going to miss a payment, call your insurer to see if you can work out a plan.